trentmillar/terraform-azure-packer-framework/README.md

 4) Capture the `client_id`, `client_secret`, `tenant_id`, and `subscription_id` from the prior steps.
 Go to the TFC workspace and in the Variables tab, add these variables with the correct values.
 You will also need one more variable.

+5) Make sure the TFC Workspace is mapped to this repo.
+Just follow the steps at Variables > Version Control

 (optional), if you just want to deploy quickly you can delete `backend.tf` and run your `terraform init` & `terraform apply` locally.
 Just make sure you set or pass the values of the variables defined in `variables.tf`